-Read the text about video games.
-5 sentences have been removed from the text.
-Choose from sentences A-F the one which fits each gap (1-5).
-There is one extra sentence which you do not need to use.

-A- Gamers can develop a three-dimensional vision of objects and envision how they fit into space.

-B- This skill involves analyzing different options to come up with the best solution for a situation.

-C- Playing video games for an extended period of time can cause some problems, though.

-D- They also turn exercising into a fun and exciting activity.

-E- Some experts recommend playing regularly to stay mentally sharp as you get older.

-F- As a consequence, players may feel more confident when interacting in the real world.
+- Gamers can develop a three-dimensional vision of objects and envision how they fit into space. - This skill involves analyzing different options to come up with the best solution to a situation. - Playing video games for an extended period of time can cause some problems, though. - They also turn exercising into a fun and exciting activity. - Some experts recommend playing regularly to stay mentally sharp as you get older. - As a consequence, players may feel more confident when interacting in the real world.

+Do you think there are any game developers in Uruguay?
+Let's find out!